 - Must maintain a minimum of a 2.0 / "C" grade point average.

-Applicants will complete a membership application and submit it to the Cadet Coordinator.
+Applicants will complete a membership application and submit it to the Explorer Coordinator.
 Each applicant will be scheduled for an oral interview and will be required to submit a current school transcript.
-Every applicant will enter the program with the status of Cadet Recruit and will be required to attend an in-house academy just as soon as one becomes available.
-Upon completion of the academy and the probationary period, the status of Cadet Recruit will change to Cadet.
+Every applicant will enter the program with the status of Explorer Recruit and will be required to attend an in-house academy just as soon as one becomes available.
+Upon completion of the academy and the probationary period, the status of Explorer Recruit will change to Explorer.

 Meetings/training are held on a regular basis.
 The purpose of the meetings and training sessions will be to educate the cadet in the different areas of the Marina Police Department and other law enforcement agencies.
 Films, guest speakers, lectures, practical exercises and demonstrations are used.
 Laws and police procedures are taught by police officers.
 Exams may be included at the end of each class.
 Field trips are also taken to police departments, prisons, and other law enforcement-related locations.